Your frequently asked questions

 To do this:

 - Access your Google Ads account.
 On the left, in the page menu, click on Campaigns.
-Then, click on the Plus button, then on new campaign.
+Then, click the Plus button, then on new campaign.

 - Select your objectives for your campaign.
 If no objective matches your expectations, select Create a campaign without a specific objective.
 In the case of physical stores, select “Promotions and in-store visits”.